notescs/notescs.github.io/content/dsa/contains-duplicate/index.md

   - "Difficulty: Easy"
   - "Sort"
   - "Hash Table"
-description: "Given an array of integers, check if the array contains any duplicates." # Change this
+description: "Given an array of integers, check if the array contains any duplicates."
 ---

 <!-- Problem Statement -->